adamsilver/fdpb/03-book-a-flight.md

 The three fields are wrapped in a `fieldset`.
 The `legend` (“Date of birth”) gives each text box context and would be read out as “Date of birth, day” (or similar) as the user steps through each field.

-*(Note: the pattern attribute is used to trigger the numeric keyboard in iOS, as discussed in “A Checkout Flow”.
-This enhances the experience for those using iOS.)*
+*(Note: the pattern attribute is used to trigger the numeric keyboard - a little enhancement for iOS users, as discussed in “A Checkout Flow”.)*

 #### Calendar Widgets

-When choosing when to fly, users are neither entering a memorable date, nor one found in a document.
-In this case, they are searching for a date in the future.
+When choosing a date to fly, users are neither entering a memorable date, nor one found in a document.
+They are searching for a date in the future.

-We tend to think of time in days, weeks and months etc. And we organise our lives using a calendar which aligns with that notion.
-In which case, letting users find a date through a calendar is both familiar and useful.
+We tend to think of time in structured chunks: days, weeks and months etc. And we organise our lives using a calendar which aligns with that notion.
+It's sensible then, to let users find and pick a date through a familiar and intuitive calendar interface.

-The primary user need at this stage of the journey is to select a date—nothing more.
-So trying to squeeze extra information, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.
+The primary user need at this stage of the journey is to select a date — nothing more.
+So trying to squeeze extra information into it, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.

 It's also not practical from a design perspective.
-Responsive design is partially about designing interfaces that work well no matter the viewport size: big or small.
-There's simply not enough room to add more information into each cell.
+Responsive design is about designing interfaces that work well in large and small screens.
+There's simply not enough room to add more information into each cell of a date picker.

 Instead, we'll let users focus on choosing a date unencumbered and later we'll give users more information when it's both useful and practical to do so.

 ### The Date Input

-As usual, our first port of call is to look at what browsers give us for free.
-Along with HTML5 came the date input (`input type="date"`).
-Mobile browser support is excellent.
+As usual, our first port of call is to look at what browsers give us for free: HTML5 introduced the date input (`input type="date"`) which offers a special interface for picking dates while enforcing a standard format value that's sent to the server.
+And mobile browser support is really good too.

 ![Mobile Date Input](./images/mobile-date.png)

-Desktop browser support is not as good.
-Chrome and Edge work well but Firefox, for example, doesn't have any support (at time of writing).
+Desktop browser support is patchy.
+Chrome and Edge have support but Firefox, for example, doesn't have any support (at time of writing).

 ![Desktop native date control](./images/desktop-date.png)

 #### Things Look Different

-Don't be concerned about the difference in appearance.
+Don't be too concerned about the difference in appearance.
 Users either don't notice or don't care.
-In any case, most people use the same browser over and over again.
-Unlike us, they are not agonising over subtle differences between devices.
+And mose people use the same browser and device daily.
+Unlike us, they are not agonising over subtle differences during testing.

 > Nobody cares about your website as much as you do

-In “Progressive Enhancement 2.0”, at 16 minutes in[^8], Nicholas Zakas shows the audience a photo.
+If you're not able to conduct your own user research, watch “Progressive Enhancement 2.0”, at 16 minutes in[^8].
+Nicholas Zakas shows the audience a photo.
 He then moves to the next slide which contains the same photo.
 He then asks the audience if they noticed any differences.
 Even though the second photo had a border and drop shadow, not one person noticed.
-Remember the audience was full of designers and developers—people who are trained to notice these things.
+Remember the audience was full of designers and developers — people who are trained to notice these things.
 They didn't notice, because like any user, they were focused on the content.

+And if that's not enough proof, may I point you in the direction of “Do Websites Need To Look Exactly The Same In Every Browser”[^].

 ### A Date Picker

-As noted earlier desktop support is patchy, so for those using one of these browsers, picking a date will be more aduous than it should be.
-Really, we should give users a better experience.
-But before we can do that, we need to first check whether the browser supports the date input, otherwise there will be two calendars: one provided by the browser and the one we implement ourselves.

-To check for support you can use this function:
+Mobile (and some desktop) users are fine - they get the native date input.
+But what about people using an unsupported browser?
+Unless we do something, picking a date is going to be harder than it should be.
+Really, we should give users a better experience by providing our own date picker.

+But we only want to give unsupported browsers the date picker, otherwise users will get two date pickers - the native one and ours.
+You can check support by using this function:

 ```JS
 function supportsDateInput() {